LarsDenBakker/lit-html-workshop/README.md

 `;
 ```

-## Event listeners
+## Event listeners (Polymer VS lit-html)
-- in polymer you pass a string, which polymer will try to map to a function which exists on your class
+- Polymer: pass a string, polymer will try to find a function by that name your component
-- in lit-html you pass an actual function which is executed.
+- lit-html: pass (a reference to) the actual function which will be executed.
 This function can come from anywhere.
 ```javascript
 html`
   <!-- polymer -->